The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

-Let $R$ be a possibly non-commutative algebra which is a finite locally free module over a finitely generated regular commutative $k$-algebra $A$.
-We assume $k$ to be an algebraically closed field of characteristic zero.
-In this section prove some properties for the discriminant and use them to compute the discriminant for the Iwahori-Hecke algebra of a split reductive $p$-adic group, first for the case of an adjoint group where the center is already regular, and then for the general case, where we need to choose a regular subalgebra.
+We provide computational tools for the discriminant in cases where there is an explicit presentation as in the case of (twisted) affine Hecke algebras.
+In particular, we compute the discriminant for the Iwahori-Hecke algebra of a split reductive $p$-adic group, first for the case of an adjoint group where the center is already regular, and then for the general case, where we need to choose a regular subalgebra.